onap/vnfsdk-model/docs/files/VNFSDK-Marketplace-userguide-installation.rst

     All operations must be executed at RKE - log in at RKE.

-How to install VNF SDK from OOM:
+How to install ONAP from OOM:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 **1. Uninstall all components**